grpc/proposal/A47-xds-federation.md

-When a caller starts a watch on an old-style resource name (one that does not start with `xdstp:`), the `XdsClient` will behave essentially as it does today, using the empty string as the authority name in the resource cache.
+When a caller starts a watch on an old-style resource name (one that does not start with `xdstp:`), the `XdsClient` will behave essentially as it does today, using the special authority entry for old-style names in the resource cache.
+If the resource is not already present in the cache, it will send a message subscribing to the resource, using the global xDS server from the bootstrap file.

 When a caller starts a watch on a new-style resource name (one that starts with `xdstp:`), the `XdsClient` will parse the URI.
 It will use the authority of the URI as the primary key in the resource cache (using the empty string if the URI has no authority).
 It will canonify any context parameters that are part of the resource name (i.e., removing duplicate keys and sorting keys in lexicographic order).
-It will then check the cache to see if the resource is already present, in which case it will be returned immediately.
-Otherwise, it will send a message subscribing to that resource, using the appropriate xDS server from the authority.
+If the resource is not already present in the cache, it will send a message subscribing to the resource, using the appropriate xDS server from the authority.

 #### LRS Server Representation